 Will my Force pick up steps when I’m in the car or riding a vehicle somewhere?

 Force is a smart device that has been designed not to pick up your steps in these activities.
 It has been tested against driving, buses, trains, and other public transportation and should not give you extra steps when you’re traveling.
-That said, sometimes you’ll hit a bumpy road and may get a step or two.
-These should not make a big difference in your overall stats.
+On bumpy roads you may get extra steps but these shouldn't make a big difference in your overall stats.

 How can I make my Force tracking more accurate?

-You can improve the accuracy of your Force by changing the Dominant Hand setting on your Device Settings page (http://www.fitbit.com/settings/device), which can be found under the gear icon in the upper right corner of your Dashboard.
-Changing this setting to "Dominant" will decrease sensitivity of step counting and should reduce over counting of steps when your body is not moving.
-Using the "Non Dominant" setting will increase the sensitivity of step counting, and can be used if your Force is not counting enough steps.
-You can also add other personal settings such as stride length on your settings page to make Force more personalized for you.
+You can improve the accuracy of your Force by changing the Dominant Hand setting.
+To do so, log into your fitbit.com dashboard, click on the gear icon in the top right, and go to Settings > Devices.
+Changing this setting to "Dominant" will decrease the sensitivity of step counting and should reduce any over counting of steps when your body is not moving.
+The "Non Dominant" setting will increase the sensitivity of step counting, and we recommend this setting if your Charge HR is not counting enough steps.

 If you feel that your step count is inaccurate, you may want to manually adjust the stride length that we calculate automatically.
 For more information see How do I measure and adjust my stride length?